ciasteczko-i-mleczko/cacofonix/README.md

 - https://soundcloud.com/user-223074311/song-20210722-105303
 - https://soundcloud.com/user-223074311/song-20210720-134100
 - https://onlinesequencer.net/2735360
+- https://onlinesequencer.net/2754950 - This last one is I think the most interesting, when I let the model generate music for longer time results got better, with repetitions of complex note sequences for multiple bars.
+Ex. from bar 131.

 Generated txt files are mostly correct, if a note is invalid it is skipped in midi conversion step.
-However sometimes saving to midi fails because
+However, sometimes saving to midi fails because `pretty-midi` can't handle all input values.

 ## Converting midi to txt
 I created a custom class `SongSimplifier` that uses `pretty-midi` library to read midi files and convert them to my custom txt format.